replydev/Quboscanner/README.md

 ## Usage

-Java 8+ is required to run the scanner
+Java 8+ is required to run the scanner.

-To run it in GUI mode just double click it
+To run it in GUI mode just double click it.

 To run it in CLI mode use a terminal: